EternalllZM/rtd-codz/docs/source/rules.rst

 Rule 5 - No Piracy or Gamesharing
 ------------
 .. important::
-    :ref:`Do not (violate U.S. law) commit, discuss, or hint at piracy.
+    :ref:`Do not commit, discuss, or hint at piracy.
 We take this as a serious offense.
 Similarly, do not ask randoms to violate TOS by asking others to gameshare with you.`

 .. warning::
     :ref:`Discord (and by extension) our server are bound by U.S. law.
 Therefore the Copyright Infringement Act applies to our server.
 By breaching the piracy-related rules below, you are